DawitLam/Improvements_to_Dual_Annealing_in_SciPy/README.md

 # Introduction

 This project focuses on enhancing the dual annealing optimization algorithm implemented in the SciPy library.
-Our improvements aim to increase the efficiency and accuracy of this algorithm for solving complex optimization problems.
 The algorithm resembels of a memetic climbing algorithm, and implemented in Python is designed for optimization tasks and incorporates local search with hill climbing.

 ## Project Structure